teegre/smpcp/GUIDE.md

 # PROGRAMMER'S GUIDE

-This is a summary of available functions that can be useful when developping a plugin.
+This is a summary of available functions that can be useful when developing a plugin.

 Libraries are stored in `/usr/lib/smpcp`.